800 University WaySpartanburg, SC 293031-864-503-5000

 to sign up for alerts.
 Faculty and staff should log into VIP to sign up to receive

 alerts.
 Faculty and staff should log into VIP to sign up to receive alerts.

 If you do not know how to log into your VIP account please contact the help desk at extension 5257.

-Q) What if I don’t have a cell phone?A) This Emergency Notification System is used primarily as a text messaging system through cell phone services, including cell phone voice messaging.
-But there are other ways the system can notify you such as e-mail, and work/home or alternate phone.
+Q) What if I don’t have a cell phone?A) This Emergency Notification System is used primarily as a text messaging system through cell phone services.
+But there are other ways the system can notify you such as email, University home page, electronic signage, social media, and public media outlets.

 Q) Is there a cost if I sign up?A) The university is not charging students, faculty or staff for this service; however, depending on your agreement with your mobile phone provider, you may incur charges for text messages.
 Please check with your provider to understand your charges.

 Q) What kind of situations will this notification process be used for?A) The university will only send you messages when circumstances arise posing a threat of imminent danger.
 Emergencies such as, but not limited to, fire, tornado, hazardous materials spill, or an act of violence.
 The system may also be tested several times throughout the year to ensure effectiveness.

 Q) Will this be used for weather-related closures?A) This will only be used for weather-related emergencies if there is an imminent danger such as a tornado or a snow storm with immediate impacts on the university’s normal business operations.

 Q) How long will it take to get a message when something is happening?A) It depends on the situation, but this system is designed to deliver essential information quickly.